-- 1. If the CSP SaaS or PaaS is FedRAMP authorized security documentation will be marked in accordance with FedRAMP guidelines. - If the CSP SaaS or PaaS offering is NOT already FedRAMP authorized security documentation will be marked as follows: - a.
-PTAs, and PIAs will not be marked. - b.
+- 1. If the CSP SaaS or PaaS is FedRAMP authorized security documentation will be marked in accordance with FedRAMP guidelines. - 2.
+If the CSP SaaS or PaaS offering is NOT already FedRAMP authorized security documentation will be marked as follows: - a.
+PTAs, PIAs, and self-attestation letters will not be marked. - b.
 CP, BIA, and CP Test Reports will be marked CUI//EMGT. - c.
 All other security documentation will be marked CUI//ISVI. - d.
 Documents will be marked in bold text on the top of all pages.
 Spelling out of acronyms is not required. - e.
 The cover page of each CUI document must contain the following statement on the lower left of the page. - Controlled by: General Services Administration OCISO ISP Division: ispcompliance@gsa.gov. - f.
 External transmission/dissemination of CUI to or from a Government system must be encrypted.
-A FIPS PUB 140-3/140-2 validated encryption module must be used to encrypt the CUI data. - 2.
-The Contractor shall certify applications are fully functional and operate correctly as intended on systems using benchmarks from GSA technical guidelines, NIST guidelines, Center for Internet Security guidelines, or industry best practice guidelines, as reviewed and accepted by the GSA AO.
-The standard installation, operation, maintenance, update, and/or patching of software shall not alter the configuration settings from the approved benchmark configuration.
-Information technology for Windows systems should use the Windows Installer Service for installation to the default "program files" directory and should be able to silently install and uninstall.
-Applications designed for normal end users shall run in the standard user context without elevated system administration privileges.
-The contractor shall use tools to verify their products operate correctly with the approved benchmark configurations and do not alter the benchmark settings.
+A FIPS PUB 140-3/140-2 validated encryption module must be used to encrypt the CUI data.